ndoo/Energy-Monitor-FeatherWing/README.md

 * No built-in rectifier/regulator to power itself from 9VAC terminals
 * Must be top FeatherWing in a stack as the TRS jacks obstruct some Feather pins

+Note: While I have tried to use ≥10mil design rules, I may have left some 6mil tolerance parts in because Seeed Studios' Fusion PCB service has 6mil tolerances.
+If you use a different PCB fab, you should run an Eagle DRU check against your chosen fab's tolerances!

 ## BOM

 ### PCB BOM